All Products

 server.port=18082

-1. Start the light-weight configuration center.
+1. Start the lightweight configuration center.

 2. Start the application.

-• Start the application by using FatJar
+• Start from a FatJar

-1. Add a FatJar packaging plug-in.
+1. Add the FatJar packaging plug-in.

 <build>